Hiding classes in VS Code

 This was the original file:

-I keep this extension inactive by default, so I can see all classes, but when I want to have a “clean look” I have a shortcut that hides all classes.
+I keep this extension inactive by default, so I can see all classes.
+When I want to have a “clean look”, I have a shortcut that hides all classes.
+The extension ships a toggle command, and you can bind it to any key combination from the Keyboard Shortcuts settings in VS Code.

 Pretty handy.